Stories from Iraq

 SPECIAL THANKS TO DONORS

-UNHCR thanks its major donors of un-earmarked and broadly earmarked funds, as well as those who recently contributed directly to UNHCR’s programmes in Iraq.
+UNHCR thanks its major donors of un-earmarked and broadly earmarked funds, as well as those who recently contributed directly to UNHCR’s programmes in Iraq and to the regional response for Syrian refugees.